 To apply for U.S. citizenship you need to file Form N-400 with the USCIS.
 This process of applying for U.S. citizenship is called naturalization.

-Step 1: Check eligibility to apply for U.S. citizenship
+Step 1: Check your eligibility to apply for U.S. citizenship

-There are different eligibility requirements and it depends on your immigration status.
-To make your life easier we have created a basic citizenship eligibility quiz.
+There are different eligibility requirements and they all depend on your immigration status.
+To make this process easier we have created a basic citizenship eligibility quiz.
 We’ve also included a list of basic eligibility requirements to apply for U.S. citizenship below.